Timer and Profiler Units

 might be relevant, for instance, for certain non-fixed operation count

-does not reset the
+solvers.
+Since monitors/Timers/Timers_reset does not reset the

 integer key mappings, it is safe to obtain a key through

-once in a saved variable, and continue
+monitors/Timers/Timers_create once in a saved variable, and continue

-to use it after calling monitors/Timers/Timers_reset
+to use it after calling monitors/Timers/Timers_reset.

-Two runtime parameters control the Timer
+Two runtime parameters control the Timer unit and are described

 below.